xuchen66/sphinx-emdocs/source/serialEM_note_eucentricity_with_beamtilting.rst

            MoveStage 0 0 -$zRange / 2.

-The script run will spit out a line as below, which you should put in your system property file.
+The running of the script will spit out a line like below in the log, which you should put in your system property file.

 .. code-block:: ruby